StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 12/10/2020 - Esrin - New Destiny UI now creates a `ui.notifications.warn` instead of a chat message if there are 0 points remaining when attempting to flip.
 - 12/12/2020 - Cstadther - Fixed issue with hand made specializations not reflecting learned talents when more than one specialization added.
 - 12/10/2020 - Esrin - Fixed Initiative roll method to include any relevant boost, setback or force die.
 - 12/10/2020 - Esrin - Removed old Combat.prototype override as the workaround is no longer needed in Foundry VTT 0.7.3.